 - 1. To study Linux Operating System along with its installation. - 2.
 To Study and Execute basic file commands and process related open source Ubuntu commands - a.
 Commands to view all executing, block and suspended process. - b.
 Command to check and change the priority of process CPU utilization for executing processes. - c.
 Commands to check for child process, sub-processes, process tree, abort & end process and all other basics commands related to processes - 3.
 Write a program for multithreading using C. - 4.
 To simulate First Come First Serve & Shortest Job First process scheduling algorithm - 5.
 To simulate Shortest Job First process scheduling algorithm - 6.
 To simulate Preemptive Shortest Job First process scheduling algorithm - 7.
 To implement Round Robin Process scheduling Algorithm - 8.
 To implement Priority Based Process scheduling Algorithm - 9.
 To implement and analyze multi-level queue scheduling algorithm - 10.
 To implement the following file allocation strategies. - 11.
 To simulate paging technique of memory management. - 12.
-To implement the FIFO page replacement policy - 13.
+To implement the FIFO page replacement policy 13.
 To implement the LRU page replacement policy - 14.
-To implement the optimal page replacement policy - 15.
-To simulate producer-consumer problem using semaphores. - 16.
+To implement the optimal page replacement policy - 14.
+To implement the optimal page replacement policy

+15. To simulate producer-consumer problem using semaphores. - 16.
 To implement Dining-Philosophers problem to deal with concurrency control mechanism. - 17.
 To implement contiguous memory allocation strategies to detect fragmentation using: First Fit, Best Fit and Worst Fit. - 18.
 To implement FCFS Disk Scheduling algorithm - 19.
 To implement SCAN Disk Scheduling algorithm - 20.
 To implement C-SCAN Disk Scheduling algorithm - 21.
-To simulate Bankers algorithm for deadlock avoidance - 22.
-To implement following memory management techniques Implement MVT and MFT where memory block size is 100 for 5 processes.
-Enter no. of blocks for each process - Implement MVT and MFT where memory block size is 100 for 5 processes.
+To simulate Bankers algorithm for deadlock avoidance22.
+To implement following memory management techniques - Implement MVT and MFT where memory block size is 100 for 5 processes.
 Enter no. of blocks for each process and calculate internal fragmentation. - 23.
 To simulate LFU page replacement algorithms

 - 24. To simulate the Single level directory file organization techniques. - 25.
-To Simulate bankers algorithm for Dead Lock Avoidance (Banker,,s Algorithm)
+To Simulate bankers algorithm for Dead Lock Avoidance (Banker's Algorithm)